Historic Chapels Trust

-The Historic Chapels Trust is a British Registered Charity set up to care for redundant non-Anglican churches, chapels, and places of worship in England.
-To date, its holdings encompass various nonconformist Christian denominations and Roman Catholic sites.
+The Historic Chapels Trust was a British Registered Charity set up to care for redundant non-Anglican churches, chapels, and places of worship in England.
+Its holdings encompassed various nonconformist Christian denominations and Roman Catholic sites.

 Foundation

-Established in 1993, the Trust takes into ownership buildings of exceptional architectural and historic significance that are no longer used by their congregations.
-In practice this means buildings listed Grade I or II* by English Heritage.
-It was founded in response to the large number of places of worship that were being demolished or destroyed by insensitive conversion and it remains the only body with this mission in England.
+Established in 1993, the Trust took into ownership buildings of exceptional architectural and historic significance that are no longer used by their congregations, in practice buildings listed Grade I or II* by English Heritage.
+It was founded in response to the large number of places of worship that were being demolished or destroyed by insensitive conversion and it was the only body with this mission in England.

 Activities

-Once acquired, the buildings are repaired and restored, and then available for new, mostly secular, community uses.
+Once acquired, the buildings were repaired and restored, and then available for new, mostly secular, community uses.
 The places of worship can be of any denomination or faith, other than the Anglican Church.
-To date they have included Nonconformist chapels of the Methodist, Unitarian, Baptist, Lutheran denominations, two Congregationalist chapels, two Quaker meeting houses and four Roman Catholic churches.
+They included Nonconformist chapels of the Methodist, Unitarian, Baptist, Lutheran denominations, two Congregationalist chapels, two Quaker meeting houses and four Roman Catholic churches.
 The Trust has the power to take synagogues and non-Christian places of worship but in spite of negotiations has not yet done so.
-The Trust arranges for the chapels to be open to the public at advertised times, and wherever possible it introduces disabled access.
-Its policy is that the chapels should be used for community activities, including concerts, lectures, conferences, exhibitions, and any other activity compatible with conservation of the building.
-The Trust also encourages the use of the buildings for services of worship.
+The Trust arranged for the chapels to be open to the public at advertised times, and wherever possible it introduces disabled access.
+The Trust encouraged the use of the buildings for services of worship.

-At about half of its sites the Trust has formed a volunteer local committee to organise events, arrange occasional services of worship.
-At others it engages volunteers as key-holders and to assist with the maintenance of sites.
-Whenever possible and appropriate, the Trust installs modern heating and lighting, kitchens and toilets.
-In 2012 the Trust declared a moratorium on rescuing new sites unless they are donated together with endowment funds, a policy it will review if finances allow.
+At about half of its sites the Trust formed a volunteer local committee to organise events, arrange occasional services of worship.
+Elsewhere it engaged volunteers as key-holders and to assist with the maintenance of sites.
+In 2012 the Trust declared a moratorium on rescuing new sites unless they are donated together with endowment funds, and in 2025 a policy of dispersal of its collection of buildings was commenced, due to the removal of English Heritage grant support.

-Directors of the Trust were Dr.Jenny Freeman 1993 – 2011.
-On her retirement Dr Freeman was awarded an OBE for her services to heritage.
+Directors of the Trust were Dr.Jenny Freeman 1993 – 2011, who was awarded an OBE for her services to heritage.
 Roland Jeffery held the post of Director 2013–2018.

-Finances
+Finances & Viability

-The Trust has no endowment and receives no direct government grant.
-Its resources are won from English Heritage, the Heritage Lottery Fund, money earned by events at the buildings, grants from trusts and foundations, legacies from Supporters and donations from individuals and Patrons.
-This is in contrast with the larger Churches Conservation Trust, which received 70 percent of its funding from the Department for Culture, Media and Sport, and the Church of England but which can only take into care Anglican buildings.
+Historic Chapels Trust lacked an endowment and received no direct government grant.
+It depended from the start on grants from English Heritage, later Historic England and the Heritage Lottery Fund, money earned by events at the buildings, support from trusts and foundations, and donations from individuals and Patrons.
+This is in contrast with the larger Churches Conservation Trust, which received 70 percent of its funding from the Department for Culture, Media and Sport, and the balance from the Church Commissioners of the Church of England.
+However it can only take into care Anglican buildings.
+In 2016 Historic England announced that its financial support for Historic Chapels Trust would be wound down to zero, causing the Trustees to fundamentally review the viability of the charity.
+In 2021 dispersal of the collection was initiated.
+By 2026 eighteen chapels had been transferred to other owners, mostly non-profit bodies, and two were sold into private ownership.
+The process of winding up the charity was initiated in 2026.